lazerbeam-dev/lazerbeam-dev/README.md

 - 💬 Ask me about solving your tech related problems

-- 🌈 Fun fact: I once experimented with saying loving things to rice -->
+- 🌈 Fun fact: I once experimented with saying loving things to rice, and it miraculously preserved -->